WHAT’S IN YOUR SOUL CONTRACT?

 What have you felt compelled to master or heal?

-These details aren’t random.
-They are important clues to your purpose.
+These details aren’t random; they are key clues to your purpose.

 What you do repeatedly reveals your deeper interests.
 Lasting desires show what your soul seeks to experience or express.
 Even your struggles can uncover aspects of your contract.
 Often, what you’re here to contribute and what you’re here to heal are linked.
 Burdens shape you.
 Places that call to you may point to your dharma; recurring lessons may indicate your karma.

-This is one reason why self-observation is so important.
-Your life is already communicating with you.
-The question is whether you are listening carefully enough to understand what it is saying.
+This is one reason why self-observation is so vital.
+Your life already communicates with you.
+The question is whether you are listening closely enough to understand what it is saying.

 Desire is not trivial.